Negan: Season 11

 After gathering a massive horde and preparing Whisperer masks, the group marches on Meridian, where they are aided by Daryl, who has infiltrated the Reapers' ranks.
-However, the assault goes awry when Leah Shaw (Lynn Collins) kills the Reaper leader Pope (Ritchie Coster) and orders a rocket barrage into the courtyard where Maggie, Negan, Daryl, Elijah and the walkers are located.
-Negan ultimately helps Maggie's group defeat Pope, but then goes off on his own upon realizing that Maggie will never let go of her hatred of him.
+However, the assault goes awry when Leah Shaw (Lynn Collins) kills the Reaper leader Pope (Ritchie Coster) and orders a rocket barrage into the courtyard where Maggie, Negan, Daryl, Elijah and the zombies are located.
+Negan ultimately helps Maggie's group defeat the Reapers, but then leaves on his own upon realizing that Maggie will never let go of her hatred of him.

 Six months later, Negan meets and marries a woman named Annie (Medina Senghore), and she becomes pregnant with his child.
-The two of them were part of the Riverbend community, when the Commonwealth sent Aaron and Gabriel as part of a team to make contact.
-The proposed contact was a ruse on the part of Hornsby and intended to track down a missing arms shipment and the Commonwealth group was prepared to kill everyone in Riverbend.
-Aaron and Gabriel object and are deemed expendable.
-Aaron escapes and Gabriel is rescued by members of Riverbend which they find includes Negan.
-They reluctantly join forces with Negan to defeat the Commonwealth's corrupt troopers who were acting under Hornsby's authority.
+The two of them are part of the Riverbend community.
+Negan encounters Gabriel when he is sent there to make peaceful contact for the Commonwealth but the Commonwealth troopers attack with Gabriel deemed expendable.
+Negan sends out a message to Hilltop, and Maggie leads an expedition to join the fight against the corrupt Commonwealth troopers acting under Hornsby's authority.
 Negan saves Maggie's son Hershel (Kien Michael Spiller) from being killed by Commonwealth troopers, but the boy condemns him for killing his father and pulls a gun on him, relenting only when Negan admits what he did, apologizes and points out it would put all the innocents in Riverbend at risk.
-Aaron is able to join up with Maggie and a few others from Hilltop and they return to Riverbend.
-Together with the Riverbend survivors they are able to defeat the Commonwealth troopers and leave Riverbend.
-Maggie sees that having a family has changed Negan for the better, and slowly begins to trust him.
+After defeating the Commonwealth troopers, Maggie sees that having a family has changed Negan for the better, and slowly begins to trust him.

-Negan and Daryl infiltrate the Commonwealth while wearing Negan's old Whisperer masks.
+Negan and Daryl infiltrate the Commonwealth while wearing Whisperer masks.
 Negan seeks out Michael Mercer (Michael James Shaw), the head of Commonwealth's security force to advise him of the situation.
-When Milton's narcissistic son Sebastian (Teo Rapp-Olsson) goes on the run after being revealed as part of a scheme to force impoverished members of the community to undertake risky missions to obtain money and valuables from sites overrun by walkers, Negan and Carol save him from being killed by angry Commonwealth residents and bring him to his mother.
+When Milton's narcissistic son Sebastian (Teo Rapp-Olsson) goes on the run after being revealed as part of a scheme to force impoverished members of the community to undertake risky missions to recover valuable items, Negan and Carol save him from angry Commonwealth residents and bring him to his mother.
 Nevertheless, Milton does nothing to help Negan when her treacherous right-hand man Lance Hornsby (Josh Hamilton) imprisons him, Annie, and Ezekiel in Commonwealth's labor camp.